Feichtmeier/genericwebapp/README.md

 ## Use case

-This webapp is needs to be extended for individual use cases.
-It provides a basic user, permission and role management.
+This webapp provides a basic user, permission and role management.

-New views/tabs can be added either into the existing notebook in `AppView.java` or somewhere else.
+New views can be injected to [AppView.java](https://github.com/Feichtmeier/genericwebapp/blob/415faace1343e40281d07c5760015183eb68525d/genericwebapp/src/main/java/org/feichtmeier/genericwebapp/view/AppView.java#L41).

 The login is secured via Spring Security.